ictwise/notpp4/README.md

 [**Please, to view the live project ---> Click Here**](https://ecobiketech.herokuapp.com/)

 EcoBikeTech is a full-featured application for an existing brand that enables users to interact with the website.
 The goal of the app is to provide ecommerce functionality to their current offerings, allowing users to store their information for future orders and make secure purchases.
 The website also includes a blog section where the site owner can post useful bike maintenance information and readers can comment.
 This feature is expected to drive traffic back to the site, increasing the opportunity for purchases.
 The website is designed to be easily accessible on any device, including phones, tablets, and computers, allowing users to access it at any time and from anywhere.
-This project has the potential for expansion in the future with the addition of more detailed categories and services.
+The app is designed for accessibility on all devices and has the potential for future expansion with additional features.

 <img src="docs/pictures/Mockup_MS4.jpg" style="margin: 0;">